File | Settings | Node.js and NPM

-This page appears in the Settings dialog, when Node.js plugin is enabled.
+This page appears in the Settings dialog box, when the Node.js plugin is enabled.

 ||Specify here the path to the Node.js executable.